next-ivanblanquez/beeva-poc-pygdf/README.md

   * I ran two different proofs here, when join a dataset small with bigger one and the opposite case.
   * In all cases Pandas running in computing optimized instaces is faster than PyGDF between 3 and 4800 times.
   * Pandas is faster than PyGDF and very very faster in left and right join.
-  * Pandas still fater than PyGDF but when dataset grwing up that difference decreases specially in left and inner join.
+  * Pandas still fater than PyGDF but when dataset grwing up that difference decreases specially in inner and outer join.

 * **Other Considerations**